How to Run a Successful Charter Business: From Deckhand Technician to CEO

 To move from a struggling operator to a profitable business owner, you must mentally shift from the back deck to the wheelhouse.
 You need to stop acting like a high-paid deckhand and start acting like a CEO.

-A CEO doesn't measure their day by how many wahoo they boxed.
-They measure their day by the systems they built.
+A CEO doesn't measure their day by how many fish they boxed.
+They measure their day by the systems they built, the margins they protected, and the liabilities they mitigated.

-The Technician scrubs the deck for an hour after the trip.
+The Technician scrubs the deck for an hour after every trip, doing it from memory, and gets frustrated when a mate misses a spot.

 The "Hourly Rate" Wake-Up Call